Elizabeth Cromley

-Elizabeth Collins Cromley is an American historian.
-She is a professor emerita of architectural history at Northeastern University.
+Elizabeth Collins Cromley was an American historian who died in April, 2026.
+She was a professor emerita of architectural history at Northeastern University.

-Cromley graduated from the University of Pennsylvania with a degree in art history and then received a MA from the New York University Institute of Fine Arts and then a PhD in art history from the City University of New York.
+Cromley graduated from the University of Pennsylvania with a degree in art history and then received a Master of Arts from the New York University Institute of Fine Arts and then a PhD in art history from the Graduate Center of the City University of New York.